What is dental erosion?

 Dental erosion is the loss of tooth enamel and other tooth structure from frequent exposure to strong acids.
-The most common causes are:

-- stomach acid that regurgitates into the mouth
+- Stomach acid that regurgitates into the mouth

+The continuous consumption of these acidic factors overtime exposes the tooth enamel more often and reduces the chance for repair.
+This results in tooth enamel gradually being taken away from the surface of your teeth.
 The loss of enamel may be slight to virtually total.
 In severe cases, the teeth can be dissolved down to the gum line.

 Dental erosion has become more frequent particularly amongst children, teenagers and young adults.